LiSeCo: Linear Semantic Control for Language Generation: Related Work

 \section{Related Work}

-Contemporary language models are deep neural networks pre-trained on trillions of tokens of Internet-scale text.
-In part due to their vast scale and limited interpretability, methods to control them in a fine-grained way remain elusive.
-A number of approaches have already been proposed towards this end, spanning the whole spectrum of permanent \citep{rome,belrose2023leace} to online intervention strategies~\citep{liu-etal-2021-dexperts,dathathri2019plug,rodriguez2024controlling}.
-Here, we review post-hoc intervention methods and situate LiSeCo with respect to the current landscape.

-Post-hoc intervention methods can intervene on various components of the LM: for instance, weights via finetuning \citep{hu2023lora}; decoding, like FUDGE and GeDI \citep{yang-klein-2021-fudge,krause-etal-2021-gedi-generative}; or activations, like ActAdd and AcT \citep{turner2023activation,rodriguez2024controlling}.
-LiSeCo falls in the later category.
-All such methods aim to modify some attribute, such as toxicity, while maintaining text fluency.
-Ultimately, all methods work towards this goal by modifying the LM's final probability distribution, either directly or indirectly.
-We can situate where different method classes intervene, viewing an LM as a series of $T$ function compositions corresponding to the $T$ layers, where $s$ is a sequence of tokens:
+All controlled generation methods aim to modify some text attribute, such as toxicity, while maintaining fluency.
+Ultimately, all methods work towards this goal by modifying the LLM's final probability distribution, either directly or indirectly.
+We can situate where different method classes intervene, viewing an LLM as a series of $T$ function compositions corresponding to the $T$ layers, where $s$ is a sequence of tokens: